ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 # Kubernetes on CoreOS

-This is a fork of [CoreOS Vagrant](https://github.com/coreos/coreos-vagrant) with [rudder](https://github.com/coreos/rudder) and Kelsey Hightower's [kubernetes-coreos](https://github.com/kelseyhightower/kubernetes-coreos)
+This is a fork of [CoreOS Vagrant](https://github.com/coreos/coreos-vagrant) with [flannel](https://github.com/coreos/flannel) and Kelsey Hightower's [kubernetes-coreos](https://github.com/kelseyhightower/kubernetes-coreos)

-Technically, rudder isn't neccessary to get coreos working with kubernetes and vagrant.
-The point of this project is to gain some experience with rudder and kubernetes for eventual deployment in the cloud.
+Technically, flannel isn't neccessary to get coreos working with kubernetes and vagrant.
+The point of this project is to gain some experience with flannel and kubernetes for eventual deployment in the cloud.

 You may want to read Kelsey Hightower's [Running Kubernetes Example on CoreOS, Part 1](https://coreos.com/blog/running-kubernetes-example-on-CoreOS-part-1/) and [Running Kubernetes Example on CoreOS, Part 2](https://coreos.com/blog/running-kubernetes-example-on-CoreOS-part-2/) before continuing.